-Students are not to exceed three rotations at any one clinical affiliate during the entirety of clinical education (Intro, I, II, III, and IV).
+Students will be rotated through three different clinical affiliates during the entirety of clinical education (Intro, I, II, III, and IV).
 This will ensure fair and equitable clinical opportunities for all students.

 Student Professional Liability Insurance

 The University of Rio Grande/Rio Grande Community College provides student professional liability insurance for the Radiologic Technology Students while at the clinical sites only participating in curriculum activities including holidays and between semesters.
 The insurance does not cover students in transit to or from the clinical sites.